mariadb-corporation/MaxScale/Documentation/Routers/Avrorouter.md

 ## Resetting the Conversion Process

-To reset the binlog conversion process, issue the `purge` module command by executing it via MaxAdmin and stop MaxScale.
+To reset the binlog conversion process, issue the `purge` module command by executing it via MaxCtrl and stop MaxScale.
 If manually created schema files were used, they need to be recreated once MaxScale is stopped.
 After stopping MaxScale and optionally creating the schema files, the conversion process can be started by starting MaxScale.